-Insider’s Tips: It’s okay to bring light snacks for young kiddos, but the winery does not allow outside food or drinks for adults.
+Insider tip: It’s okay to bring light snacks for young kiddos, but the winery does not allow outside food or drinks for adults.
+Reservations for brunch are available Sundays, from 9 a.m.-1 p.m.
+This is a very popular spot with limited seating, so make your reservations well in advance.

 13330 Paseo Del Verano Norte